UmutAlihan/global-economy-scrapper/README.md

 # Global Economy Scrapper
-Data scrapping and processing project for global macroeconomic indicators
+Data scrapping and processing project to comprehend and derive insights from global macroeconomic indicators

 ### Design flow: